Frequently Asked Questions

 + articles in the many indexes and databases that the library subscribes to (about 80% of the content)

-If you're looking for articles about music and your search results in Summon are too broad or contain too many entires not related to what you are looking, try searching in music-specific databases like RILM or the Music Index.
+If you're looking for articles about music and your search results in Summon are too broad or contain too many entries not related to what you are looking, try searching in music-specific databases like RILM or Music Index Online.

 RILM (an acronym for "Répertoire International de Littérature Musicale"- loosely translated to English as "Abstracts of Music Literature") is a bibliography of articles citations, book abstracts and other materials specific to the subject of music.